 You don't have to light your home like a Christmas tree to feel safe.
 Over-illumination can draw unwanted attention to valuable items in your home or business.
 Here are some simple tips to help you identify potential safety and security risks, select the best security lights, and determine their placement to ensure your safety and security.

 Andrew Coleman, a lighting designer for McKay Landscape Lighting in Omaha, NE, reveals the purpose of residential outdoor lighting is threefold.
 First, it must be aesthetically pleasing to the homeowners.
-Second, it must help the residents safely navigate the landscape and perimeter of the home, and allow them to identify obstructions and potential hazards such as a change in elevation.
+Second, it must help the residents safely navigate the landscape and the perimeter of the home, and allow them to identify obstructions and potential hazards such as a change in elevation.
 Third, it must provide security by discouraging trespassers.
 A well-lit home is less likely to be broken into, he says.

 A 2007 Washington Post article found burglars search for homes that appear to be unoccupied.
 Lighting adds an element of surprise and establishes an occupancy pattern that deters intruders from targeting a home in the first place.
 Residents that use outdoor lighting as part of their security plan significantly decrease their changes of being burglarized.